 Preliminary farm operating expense estimates are released in May, for the previous calendar year.
 The estimates for most expense items are based on price and quantity change indicators collected from a wide variety of survey and administrative sources.
 Revisions to these data are made the following November by incorporating preliminary estimates from the Taxation Data Program.
 When final, they are incorporated into the farm operating expense series released the following May (i.e., almost 18 months after the end of the reference year).
 Revisions are also incorporated into this series after the results of the quinquennial Census of Agriculture have been reviewed.

 The other expense items (interest, irrigation, livestock and poultry purchases, crop and hail insurance, and stabilization premiums) are estimated from administrative data prepared by banks, credit unions, industry associations, Farm Credit Canada, federal and provincial governments, and from Agriculture and Agri-Food Canada.

+Income-in-kind estimates are calculated by multiplying the quantity consumed of a commodity by its price.
 Quantities consumed are generally based on the number of farm operations producing the item at the time of the Census of Agriculture, their average farm family size and the average annual Canadian consumption of the commodity.
 These quantities are valued at weighted average market prices received for the product during the year from the farm cash receipts series.

 The value of inventory change series is an estimate of the value of the change in producer-held inventories of agricultural products during a calendar year.
 The physical change in inventories is valued at weighted average annual market prices in the case of crops and at simple average annual prices for livestock commodities.
 This simple average is based on the value per animal at January 1, July 1 and December 31 of each year.